-You can install a version of the test bed on your own premises.
-To do so it is recommended to follow the installation steps explained in the document “Introduction to the ISA test bed”.
-This document can be found under the tab “Download releases” of this action.
+Install a self-hosted version of the test bed software.
+To do this it is recommended to follow the installation steps explained in the document “Introduction to the ISA test bed”.

 Presentations, leaflets and extra information:

-The GITB Test Description Language (TDL) Controlled Vocabulary
+Resources on the GITB Test Description Language (TDL)

 The Interoperability Test Bed user guides: